chalklab/SciDataLib/index.rst

 ..
-Chembl cidata Django documentation master file, created by sphinx-quickstart on Fri Nov  1 13:52:37 2019.
+Chembl Scidata Django documentation master file, created by sphinx-quickstart on Fri Nov  1 13:52:37 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.